lucywoodman/the-happy-space-co/README.md

 I would like to take the opportunity to thank:

 - My family, friends and colleagues for their advice, support and help with testing.
-Including Claud, Kate, Josh and Katja.
 - My mentor Mo Shami for their feedback, advice and support.